Curating Collage Workshop

 The Curating Collage Workshop, conducted by Kolaj Institute, is a four-week program designed to train artists as curators.
 In six virtual meetings over four weeks and through ongoing, online discussion, we will explore the fundamentals of curating, how to create critical context for collage, and various strategies for presenting collage to an audience.
 Topics will include art writing; gallery and museum issues; documenting artist practice; and working with art professionals.

-The Curating Collage Workshop will focus on the role of the exhibition: How do we exhibit collage?
+The Curating Collage Workshop focused on the role of the exhibition: How do we exhibit collage?
 What is needed from collage to function in a commercial gallery, art center, or museum?
 How do we build exhibitions that go beyond the “Cut and Paste” group show model that is prevalent today?
 What does it mean to be artist-centric, medium-centric, or viewer-centric in the presentation of collage in exhibition?
-And the workshop will explore ideas around Curation: What is a curator and what is their role?
+And the workshop explored ideas around Curation: What is a curator and what is their role?
 How do we introduce collage to viewers?
 How do we build an audience for collage and generate enthusiasm and a sense of value for the work?
 How do we take collage where it needs to go to reach the viewers it is intended to reach?

 Response to the call for artists was so great that we scheduled two Curating Collage Workshops, running in parallel.